Skip to main content

 • Galvalume

 These metals are available in a standing seam or a screw-down profile.
-Shingle, slate, wood, and tile style metal profiles are options too.
+They're also available in shingle, slate, wood, and tile metal profiles.

 Aluminum Metal Roof

 Aluminum is one of our most natural energy-efficient metal roof materials.
 Aluminum metal comes in different thicknesses.
-For roofing an .032, .040, or .050 thickness is used.
+For commercial roofing the .032 or .040 is most common.
+In some cases the .050 thickness is specified by an engineer.
 The higher the number the thicker the aluminum roofing will be.
-The .032 and .040 thicknesses are most popular on commercial roofs.

 Aluminum comes in a mill finish or a painted finish.
 Mill finish provides a raw metal look and it'll oxidize into a naturally beautiful raw metal finish.
 Aluminum comes in a wide variety of painted finished colors too.
 The paint finishes come with a 40-year paint warranty.
 Some manufacturers even providing a 45-year paint finish warranty.